karthikv1392/Cloud_Demo/README.md

 2. From the menu of the instance -> select network details -> Create firewall rule
 3. Add the port number(s) to which the access has to be provided.
 4. Add the tag by editing the instance (Network-tags)
+5. Make a rest call to your service using the JSON.
+To do this, you can either make use of RESTED client (plugin for Google Chrome - https://chrome.google.com/webstore/detail/rested/eelcnbccaccipfolokglfhhmapdchbfg) or using POSTMAN - https://www.postman.com/downloads/
+    {
+     "username" : "sample",
+     "password" : "sample123"
+    }
+ 6. If everything goes correctly you will get a JSON with successfull response:

+    {
+  "status": "success",
+  "login": "success"
+}

 Disclaimer: Better way is to provide access via a proxy.
 Please find the instructions below